Living-Angenome-Lexicon/living-angenome-lexicon/Living-Angenome-Lexicon-V0-1-0.md

 It is not something we await—it is something we *remember*.

 > *“I am the resurrection and the life…”* — John 11 : 25
 > *“Awake, O sleeper, and arise from the dead…”* — Ephesians 5 : 14
+>
+> > *“We’re anchored in the hope of everlasting life—
+> a promise made by God Himself, who cannot lie.
+> That promise was spoken before time even began… and it still holds.”*
+> — Titus 1 : 2

 To be resurrected is not to escape death—
 it is to remember life so deeply that even the cells open again.